 As to the timing of proceedings, while the duration of the preliminary investigation is not subject to a statutory limit, formal proceedings may not last more than 18 months and the first phase may last no longer than 12 months.

 Concerning international cooperation, it suffices to note that the NMCC and the courts are subject both to Chapter IV of Regulation 1/2003 on cooperation as well as to the Commission Notice on cooperation within the Network of Competition Authorities and the Commission Notice on the cooperation between the Commission and the courts of the EU Member States.

 Although the LDC empowers the NMCC to issue findings of inapplicability with regard to conduct a priori falling under Article 2 of the LDC, these powers may only be exercised ex officio and where the public interest so requires.

 Finally, it is noteworthy that there are reasonable prospects for successfully appealing NMCC decisions before the Spanish courts.

-Additionally, in its Action Plan for 2020, the NMCC announced, inter alia, that it intends to:
+Additionally, in its draft Action Plan for 2021 and 2022, the NMCC announced, inter alia, that it intends to:

-- adopt additional measures to strengthen the NMCC's ability to detect potentially anticompetitive conduct ex officio (e.g., through the use of technology); and
+- adopt additional measures to strengthen its ability to detect potentially anticompetitive conduct ex officio (e.g., through the use of technology); and

 1 Francisco Enrique González-Díaz is a partner at Cleary Gottlieb Steen & Hamilton LLP and Ben Holles de Peyer is a référendaire at the General Court of the European Union.